 - Be introduced to the resources available within their departments and across campus that offer support for individuals engaged in teaching and learning endeavors at UGA.

-GRSC 7770 is a 1 to 3 credit course which provides graduate teaching and laboratory assistants with knowledge of pedagogical approaches and available support systems.
+GRSC 7770 is a 1 to 3 credit course which provides graduate teaching and laboratory assistants with knowledge of pedagogical approaches, relevant UGA policies, and available support systems.
 All graduate students with instructional duties must complete GRSC 7770 or a departmental equivalent regardless of a student’s specific instructional responsibilities in an academic course (e.g., instructor-of-record, discussion leader, laboratory TA, grader, proctor).
 For team-teaching or other supporting instructional roles, graduate students may take GRSC 7770 concurrently with their teaching assignments.
-However, in order for GTA/GLAs to serve as instructors-of-record, they must complete GRSC 7770 prior their teaching responsibilities as instructor of record.
+However, in order for GTA/GLAs to serve as instructors-of-record, they must complete GRSC 7770 prior their teaching responsibilities as instructor-of-record.

 Graduate students may forgo taking GRSC 7770 if they can provide documentation of one of the following:

-- Prior GTA/GLA or instructor-of-record teaching experience at the college-level in the United States, at institutions other than UGA,
+- Prior instructor-of-record teaching experience at the college-level in the United States, at institutions other than UGA,

 - Completion of a departmental equivalent at UGA approved by the Center for Teaching and Learning in the Office of the Vice President for Instruction, or

 - Completion of a course comparable to GRSC 7770 at an institution in the United States